MAKE A DONATION

 We strongly recommend that all participants purchase travel and cancellation insurance.

-• If an athlete withdraws up until February 1st, 2025 – all contribution made by 1st party* will be 70% refunded.
+• Where an athlete withdraws on or before December 31, 2025 - all contributions made by 1st party will be refunded less the $500 non-refundable registration fee plus $1000.

-• If an athlete withdraws after April 1st, 2025 – no money will be refunded.
+• Where an athlete withdraws after March 15, 2026 – no money will be refunded.

-*Deposit and installments amounts are outlined in Maccabi Canada’s payment schedule above.
-We strongly recommend that all participants purchase travel and cancellation insurance.
+Deposit and installment amounts are outlined in Maccabi Canada’s payment schedule above.

 3rd party donors who have donated to support a specific sport or team will select one of the following options: